Shamilx/designers-website/README.md

 # Designers Website Project
 Responsive Web Design

 This website is first professional project of my front-end development learning progress.
-Bootstrap 5, Google Icons, Font-awsome icons, different scroll animations have been used in this website.
+Bootstrap 5, Google Icons, different scroll animations have been used in this website.
 You can check the visual appearance of website from below :

 <a href="https://shamilx.github.io/designers-website">Designers</a>